About the Author

 Most recently UMSL honored Dick with its 2022 Distinguished Alumnus Award.

 Now in his 70’s, Dick remains an avid cyclist, having biked across the United States, various states, and parts of China, France, Germany, and Canada.
-He lives with his wife for the past four decades now in Southwest Florida.
+He lives with his wife for the past four decades now temporarily in Washington, D.C. until their condo on Fort Myers Beach, Florida is once again habitable after the devastation wrought by Hurricane Ian in September 2022.